W-David-Porter/acim/src/workbook/introduction/index.md

 {% if showCommentary %}::: details Commentary
 (3–6) The course’s focus is always practical, dealing with specific ways in which to undo the interferences in our spiritual growth.
 Emphasis on doctrinal issues, in the context of the Course, would tend to impede one’s learning and practice of its principles.
 (Wapnick, C.P., p.1)

-(3, 5, 9:4) The introduction to the workbook highlights the important place that *using* the Course’s ideas has in the curriculum (Wapnick, F.C.T.L., p.25)
+(3, 5, 9:4) The introduction to the workbook highlights the important place that *using* the Course’s ideas has in the curriculum (Wapnick, FCTL, p.25)
 ::: {% endif %}

 9. Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.